NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Quadratic and Cubic Residue Matrices ###

+**Date:** March 24, 2017

+**Speaker:** Pauline Gonzalez (undergraduate at NAU)

+**Abstract:** The talk, Pauline will be reporting on an undergraduate research project she has been working on with fellow undergraduate Ryan Wood.
+The project has involved building matrices using something like the Legendre symbol from MAT 318.

+After the talk, instead of a faculty interview, we will continue enjoying our refreshments--namely, some hors d'oeuvres--namely, cheese and crackers--and talk about the upcoming [SUnMaRC](https://naumathstat.github.io/sunmarc2017/) undergraduate mathematics conference, which happens here at NAU the weekend of March 31-April 2.
+There will be no faculty member interview this week. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-03-24.pdf)]

 ### Undergrad Research in Hadamard Matrices ###

 **Date:** March 3, 2017